-- We acknowledge that accepting office as a governor involves the commitment of significant time and energy. - We will each involve ourselves actively in the work of the governing body, and accept our fair share of responsibilities, including service on committees or working groups. - We will make full efforts to attend all meetings and where we cannot attend, explain in advance why we are unable to. - We will get to know the school well and positively respond to opportunities to involve ourselves in school activities. - We will visit the school, with all visits to the school arranged in advance with the staff and undertaken within the framework established by the governing body. - We will evaluate our effectiveness as a governing body by way of completing a skills audit and a self-evaluation on an annual basis. - We will consider seriously our individual and collective needs for continuous training and development as required by the diocesan education service, and will undertake that relevant training and any mandatory training as may be required by the law.
+- We acknowledge that accepting office as a governor involves the commitment of significant time and energy. - We will undertake mandatory training and access the additional training and support available to fully understand our role, including safeguarding and child protection (including online) training at induction. - We will each involve ourselves actively in the work of the governing body, and accept our fair share of responsibilities, including service on committees or working groups. - We will make full efforts to attend all meetings and where we cannot attend, explain in advance why we are unable to. - We will get to know the school well and positively respond to opportunities to involve ourselves in school activities. - We will visit the school, with all visits to the school arranged in advance with the staff and undertaken within the framework established by the governing body. - We will evaluate our effectiveness as a governing body by way of completing a skills audit and a self-evaluation on an annual basis.

-We accept, that in the interests of transparency, our full names, date of appointment, terms of office, roles on the governing body, attendance records, relevant business and pecuniary interests, category of governor and body responsible for appointing us will be published on the school's website, and anything else as required by law.
+- We will consider seriously our individual and collective needs for continuous training and development as required by the diocesan education service, and will undertake that relevant training and any mandatory training as may be required by the law. - We accept, that in the interests of transparency, our full names, date of appointment, terms of office, roles on the governing body, attendance records, relevant business and pecuniary interests, category of governor and body responsible for appointing us will be published on the school's website, and anything else as required by law.